Church of Scotland Yearbook

 The Church of Scotland Yearbook (known informally as the Red Book because of its red binding) is a collection of statistical data published annually by the Church of Scotland.
+It was first published in 1886, and has been published annually ever since.
+A new free version is sent to every minister each year, although it can also be purchased by the general public.

 It contains contact information for every minister, as well as contact details for the church offices, clerks, and general personnel.

+The largest section is a list of every congregation, sorted into alphabetical order within their respective Presbytery.
+For each congregation, the contact details for the congregation and minister is given (or Interim Moderator, for when a congregation is vacant).
+At the end of each Presbytery List is also listed other ministry staff who work within the bounds (such as chaplains for the military or hospitals), as well as a separate list for retired clergy.

-It also contains congregational statistics for every parish in the Church of Scotland, and gives the following information:
+Another main section contains the congregational statistics for every parish in the Church of Scotland, and gives the following information, again sorted by Presbytery: